-For that indicator, The World Bank provides data for Brazil from 1990 to 2018.
-The average value for Brazil during that period was 85.64 million people with a minumum of 59.94 million people in 1990 and a maximum of 105.31 million people in 2018.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1990 to 2020.
+The average value for Brazil during that period was 85.88 million people with a minimum of 59.92 million people in 1990 and a maximum of 107.46 million people in 2019.

 Definition: Labor force comprises people ages 15 and older who supply labor for the production of goods and services during a specified period.
 It includes people who are currently employed and people who are unemployed but seeking work as well as first-time job-seekers.
 Not everyone who works is included, however.
 Unpaid workers, family workers, and students are often omitted, and some countries do not count members of the armed forces.
 Labor force size tends to vary during the year as seasonal workers enter and leave.